FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 #### updateGovernor

-In the case of a new governance committee, add an address and weight.。If you are deleting a governance member, you can set the weight of a governance member to 0。
+In the case of a new governance committee, add an address and weight。If you are deleting a governance member, you can set the weight of a governance member to 0。

 **Parameters**

-- account: account address
+-account: account address
-- weight: account weight
+-weight: account weight

 **Return value**

-- proposalId: returns the ID number of the proposal
+-proposalId: Returns the ID number of the proposal

 #### setRate